 Our birth injury claim process is no different than claiming for other medical accidents.
 Once arrangements for funding your claim are finalised, your claim will be handled by one of our specialist solicitors, who will work with you throughout your case.
 They will meet with you to establish a detailed history of your medical treatment and the issues you or your loved one suffered.

 We will then thoroughly investigate your birth injury claim and gather all information required – including your medical records – and have these assessed by an independent, experienced medical expert.
 If they believe there is sufficient evidence, your claim will proceed.
 In most instances we will be able to advise you on chances of success or possible outcomes during our initial consultations.

 Even if we determine that it is not in your best interests to pursue a negligence claim, our investigations will often shed light on the nature or cause of your birth injury and why it happened, which may give you peace of mind regarding the incident.

 A birth injury claim can often take 5 years or more to investigate and settle.
 However, if claims proceed to Trial, it may take several years to conclude.
 In these circumstances you may be entitled to interim compensation payouts to help you through a difficult time.

 Pregnancy birth injury claim

 Complications during pregnancy, such as placenta praevia, placenta abruption, anemia and preeclampsia, can limit the oxygen and nutrients supply to the foetus, which may then lead to birth defects or the death of the child prior to or following birth.
-Similar complications can also negatively impact the short and long-term health and wellbeing of the mother.
+Similar complications of varying severity can also negatively impact the short and long-term health and wellbeing of the mother.

-If signs of these and similar complications are missed by medical professionals during appointments and check-ups, treatment is applied too late, or the condition is misdiagnosed and the wrong treatment is applied, this could form the basis of a pregnancy birth injury claim.
+If signs of these and similar types of complications are missed by medical professionals during appointments and check-ups, treatment is applied too late, or the condition is misdiagnosed and the wrong treatment is applied, this could form the basis of a pregnancy birth injury claim.

 Traumatic birth injury